sidcraftscode/cactus/README.md

 <br/>

-The fastest cross-platform framework for deploying AI locally on phones.
+Cross-platform framework for running LLM/VLM/TTS model locally on phones.

 - Available in Flutter and React-Native for cross-platform developers.
 - Supports any GGUF model you can find on Huggingface; Qwen, Gemma, Llama, DeepSeek etc.
 - Run LLMs, VLMs, Embedding Models, TTS models and more.
 - Accommodates from FP32 to as low as 2-bit quantized models, for efficiency and less device strain.
 - MCP tool-calls to make AI performant and helpful (set reminder, gallery search, reply messages) etc.
-- iOS xcframework and JNILibs for native setups.
-- Neat and tiny C++ build for custom hardware.
+- Fallback to massive cloud models for complex tasks and upon device failures.
 - Chat templates with Jinja2 support and token streaming.

 [CLICK TO JOIN OUR DISCORD!](https://discord.gg/bNurx3AXTJ)